 Living in New Orleans had a big influence on me artistically, perhaps because as Tennessee Williams once said, it's one of the last outposts of Bohemia (though things are changing there; I hope it can forever hold onto that aura).
 As one of the oldest great American cities, it has a patina of history, drama and -- yes--magic.
 Now that I'm back in Georgia, I enjoy exploring the history of Milledgeville and have been inspired to write a new full-length play, The Rogues, set during the Civil War.

 I've written over a dozen feature-length screenplays -- some funny, some serious, some both.
 I have a short noir-ish screenplay that I made into a short film, Route of All Evil.
 Storyboarding that script inspired me to adapt some of my feature screenplays into graphic novels, and so far I've created three: Uptowners, Piano Lessons and, in installments, Queensgate Parts 1 and 2.
-The latest installment, Queensgate: Part 3, will be arriving soon!
-I’m currently at work on a new novel, so more about that coming up on my blog, Noisy Muse Salon, where I discuss my writing, the writing of others, art and pop culture.
+The latest installment, Queensgate: Part 3, will be arriving soon.
+I’m currently at work on a new novel set during the early days of Hollywood, so more about that coming up on my blog, where I discuss my writing, the writing of others, film, television and pop culture.

-To see my crafts and visual artwork, including decoupage and original paintings, check out this link to my shop on Etsy, Noisy Muse.
+To see my crafts and visual artwork, including decoupage, original paintings and items related to nature, literature, and film, check out this link to my shop on Etsy, Noisy Muse.